Skip to content

 • Ensure port 3456 is free: lsof -i :3456

-• Check that front/dist/server/entry.mjs exists (cd front && npm run build)
+• Check that src-tauri/frontend-dist/app/index.html exists after running npm run tauri:build

 The frontend’s API URL is baked at build time.
 Rebuild with: